thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 <!-- ParentFile.vue -->
 <ChildComponent @eventName="handlerFunction" />
 ```
 Second prop is the checkout token.
-The checkout token is not generated yet, and the following steps will cover that.
+The checkout token is not generated yet so the following steps will cover that.

-You'll be using a Vue property method [Watcher](https://vuejs.org/v2/guide/computed.html#Watchers).
+You'll be using a Vue property method called [Watcher](https://vuejs.org/v2/guide/computed.html#Watchers).
 A watcher behaves the way its name implies, it will watch for changes in a specified data state or prop and then respond with its assigned code.

 ```js
 // App.vue